WeiXiongUST/Xwin-LM/Xwin-Math/README.md

 For the generation process, we use the Vicuna-v1.1 system prompt with chain-of-thought and format instruction.
 We also employ a greedy decoding strategy and set the maximum sequence length to 2048.
 ```
 "A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER: {instruction} Give your solution in detail.
 In the end, write your final answer in the format of 'The answer is: <ANSWER>.'.
-ASSISTANT: "
+ASSISTANT:"
 ```

 Here is an simple example to generate using [vLLM](https://docs.vllm.ai/en/latest/).